 Chilean Spanish pronunciation has some characteristics; it is usually spoken very quickly and with fluctuations in tonalities.
-The aspiration of /s/ when it comes at the end of a syllable is common in everyday speech.
-As in the rest of the continent, the pronunciation between /s/, /c/ and /z/ is not differentiated.
-Also, most people do not distinguish between /ll/ and /y/.
+The aspiration of s when it comes at the end of a syllable is common in everyday speech.
+As in the rest of the continent, the pronunciation between s, c and z is not differentiated.
+Also, most people do not distinguish between l and l